Vpowgh/ECal/README.md

 Import plugin code to HomeRemote project.

 The plugin uses following attributes to store data:
->    "eventlist", "event1", "event2", "event3" ,"event4", "event5", "event6", "event7", "event8", "event9", "event10"
+>    "eventlist", "longlist", "event1", "event2", "event3" ,"event4", "event5", "event6", "event7", "event8", "event9", "event10"

-"eventlist" contains all future events in JSON format.
+"eventlist" contains all future events in JSON format including date and summary. "longlist" is the same than eventlist but adds long description of an event if available.
 The other attributes contain the next 10 coming events.

-"eventlist" can be used for example in HomeRemote GridView component.
-In ItemsSource put "yourdevice.eventlist" as Device Binding, and in TextMemberPath "event".
+"eventlist" and "longlist" can be used for example in HomeRemote GridView component.
+In ItemsSource put "yourdevice.eventlist" or "yourdevice.longlist" as Device Binding, and in TextMemberPath "event".

 # Release notes
 v1.1
 - Better handling of properties with optional parameters.
-- DESCRIPTION field now available.
+- "longlist" with DESCRIPTION field now available.
+- Known limitations: recurring events not supported.

 v1.0
 - Initial release.